-Ben Allen is a dispute resolution and litigation lawyer who acts for clients in Sydney and Canberra, with particular expertise acting in disputes involving government as well as disputes relating to the technology and health/pharmaceutical sectors.
+Ben Allen is a dispute resolution and litigation lawyer who acts for clients based in Sydney.
+He has particular experience acting in disputes involving government as well as disputes relating to the technology and health/pharmaceutical sectors.
+As a member of the firm’s Business Ethics and Anti-Corruption team, Ben also acts for clients in a range of matters relating to fraud, bribery and corruption issues.

 Ben’s work for the public sector includes acting for various State and Commonwealth agencies in relation to contracting disputes, tortious claims and administrative law disputes in various courts and tribunals.
 In addition, Ben regularly presents training workshops to government about legal professional privilege; Model Litigant obligations; negotiations and advocacy skills; contract management; and detection and prevention of fraud in procurement contracts.